FunhouseAtelier/remix-v2-examples/README.md

 How to install the `remix-auth` NPM package and create server-only files to enable the authenticator to use a cookie to store session data.
 Server functions will be created to handle getting the session data, logging in, and logging out.
 Resource routes will be created to handle incoming requests to log in or log out.
 The root index route will be configured to conditionally render one of two views, depending on the authentication status of the session.

-There is no demo for this example because it will not function untilat least one of the auth strategies below is implemented.
+There is no demo for this example because it will not function until at least one of the auth strategies below is implemented.

 ##### 08-01-02.
 Auth Strategies